Student of Guitar

 This is one of the most popular humbuckers on the market.

-It’s not as specific in terms of its use, but it does an incredible job for a wide variety of styles.
+It’s not as specific in terms of its use, but it does an incredible job in a wide variety of styles.

-In fact, I’ve seen this pickup in guitars of various musicians, going from jazz to modern metal.
+In fact, I’ve seen this pickup in guitars of various musicians from jazz to modern metal.

 Although relatively balanced, there’s still some power in the pickup.